repo-rust/valkyrie/README.md

 - Request handling: Per-connection async handlers (src/network/connection_handler.rs)
 - Protocol: RESP parser/encoder (src/protocol/redis_serialization_protocol.rs)
 - Commands: Minimal Redis command set (src/command)
-- Storage: In‑memory, sharded engine (src/storage/engine.rs)
+- Storage: In‑memory, sharded engine (src/storage.rs)

 Sharding and parallelism:
 - Shards and TCP handlers are capped to ~50% of CPU cores by default to reduce contention and leave system headroom.
-- Thread affinity support is available via the affinity crate.
+- Thread affinity support is available via the `affinity` crate (Linux only).

 Logging:
 - Uses tracing and tracing-subscriber with env-filter.
 Set RUST_LOG for fine‑grained control.
+  - Example: `RUST_LOG=info ./target/release/valkyrie`

 Licensing
 This project is licensed under the Apache License, Version 2.0.
 See the LICENSE file for details.